tigerabrodi/narutosstudent/README.md

 I love to code.
 TypeScript and Remix is my jam. 🤘

-Obsessed about crafting quality software: Performant, clean, tested, and accessible.
+Obsessed about crafting quality software: Performant, clean, tested and accessible.

 I write on both my blog and newsletter.